ProMcTagonist/smilies/README.md

 ## Contributing

 If you'd like to help out, take a look at TODO and do those.
-We also want winky, angry, X-eyes, and 8-eyes versions of everything that those work with.
+We also need _8eyes, _angry, _wink, and _xeyes versions of everything that those work with.
 And emoticons.xml needs organization.

-If you're not graphcally inclined you should make issues about emoticons you'd like to see here.
+You should also make issues about any emoticons you'd like to see here.
+I'm not doing non-sideways ones/kaomoji anytime soon though.

 Note: I try to keep them looking consistent by reusing elements and using Paste in Place (ctrl+alt+v in Inkscape).